Introduction

 3. Improved investor confidence: SOX compliance establishes a level playing field for investors by ensuring consistent and transparent financial reporting.
 The increased accuracy and reliability of financial statements contribute to improved investor confidence in the organization’s financial health.

 4. Prevention of fraud and mismanagement: The stringent SOX requirements act as a robust deterrent against fraudulent activities and financial mismanagement.
-Provisions such as CEO and CFO attestations create a system of checks and balances that significantly reduce the likelihood of fraudulent reporting.
+Provisions such as CEO and CFO attestations create a system of checks and balances that significantly reduces the likelihood of fraudulent reporting.

 5. Transparent communication: SOX compliance necessitates clear reporting and disclosure obligations for publicly traded companies.
 Transparent communication about internal controls and any identified deficiencies builds trust among stakeholders, including investors and the public.